westrem/momence-tech-task/README.md

 The code is ready to be scaled to fully-fledged application with proper directory structure, routing utilities, etc.

-API has queries ready for Yearly data from CNB.cz as well, so next step could be incorporate Yearly parser and a page showing these data.
+API has queries ready for Yearly data from CNB.cz as well, so next step could be to incorporate Yearly parser and a page showing these data.

 Daily API is similarly ready to accept a specific `date` - we could add a date picker in the UI and allow user to check past exchange rates.